Financial Literacy for Women

 Conclusion

 Financial literacy for women is not a hobby, but a necessity.
-The 39.4% Gender Pension Gap (for women 65+) won't disappear on its own.
-The state provides minimal pension points for childcare, but it's not enough for a dignified retirement.
+The Gender Pension Gap (24.2% in 2025) won't disappear on its own.
+The state credits pension points for raising children, but they don't compensate for years of part-time work and career breaks.

 Three actions: